helicalco/docs/content/learn/git/terminology.md

 ### Checkout

 When you have multiple branches in your local repository, you can checkout a branch to see the changes made to that branch.
 Basically, a way to switch between branches.

+### Commit

+When you commit something to your local repository, your changes will be stored in the current branch you are working on.
+Commits are like save points except each one of them are accessible to you, rather than the most recent one (traditional save point like MS Word or google docs).
+Although you can commit multiple times, the most recent one is the one that is accessible to you, unless you manually 'rollback'.

+### Staging

+The Staging Area is where you can store your changes before you commit them.
+It is a temporary area that is not accessible to you.